palmerandy/Programming-Challenge/README.md

 ## Decisions Made

-- the back end is responsible for the creation of Product Ids
+- The back end is responsible for the creation of Product Ids.
-- POST request method creates a new product and PUT request method updates existing products (will return a bad request if product does not exist)
+- POST request method creates a new product and PUT request method updates existing products (will return a bad request if product does not exist).
-- all Product endpoints to require an API Key - more on this under Authentication and Authorisation section below
+- All Product endpoints to require an API Key - more on this under Authentication and Authorisation section below.
+- Filtering implemented using query string parameters that can be combined (i.e. you can filter for a brand and a model and a description all at once).

 ## Usage